-JACKSON’S MILL, W.Va. – The West Virginia Agriculture and Forestry Hall of Fame (WVAFHF) will honor two years’ worth of inductees with a banquet on Saturday, July 24 at Jackson’s Mill.
-The 2020 banquet was canceled due to COVID-19, therefore, 2020 and 2021 inductees will be recognized this year.
-The reception will start at 4:00 p.m. with a dinner to follow at 5:00 p.m.
+JACKSON’S MILL, W.Va. – The West Virginia Agriculture and Forestry Hall of Fame (WVAFHF) will honor the 2022 inductees with a banquet on Saturday, July 23 at Jackson’s Mill.
+The 2022 banquet and reception will start at 5:00 p.m. with a dinner to follow at 6:00 p.m.

 Chartered in 1974, the West Virginia Agriculture and Forestry Hall of Fame honors West Virginians who have made outstanding contributions to the establishment, development, advancement and improvement of agricultural and forest industries in West Virginia and around the world.

 William P. “Bill” Ingram (Tyler County) – is a third-generation dairy farmer and owner of Ingram Farms in Sistersville.
 Known for his agriculture wisdom, Ingram is recognized for helping youth learn and grow while providing hands-on farm experience.
 He was a founding member of the Tyler County 4-H Foundation, received the WV Farm Bureau Distinguished Service Award and was honored as the 1975 Outstanding Soil Conservation Farmer.